GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test-using-mutation/index.md

 ## Set up JMeter

-JMeter provides a GUI for easy development of tests.
-After tests are developed, use the command line to run the JMeter tests.
+JMeter provides a graphical user interface (GUI) for development of tests.
+After tests are developed, use the command line to run the
+JMeter tests.
 You can create a VM (in the same region as Cloud Spanner’s Leader) with the GUI enabled, so the same VM instance can be used for development and execution of tests.